zenbhang/mouse_phone/README.md

 A project by Benjamin Zhang[zenbhang] and Matt Schultz[mschultz6]

 ##What is Mouse Phone?
 Mouse Phone is a project that started as a stupid joke.
-The combination of late night work and badly written lab assignments resulted in this idea.
+The combination of late night work and badly written CSCI lab assignments resulted in this idea.
+The idea is this: make an app that allows the user to use a phone as a mouse.

+##Timeline
+[ ]Research
+[ ]Design and UML
+[ ]Readme
+[ ]Actual Development
+[ ]Working Alpha
+[ ]Beta
+[ ]Release Alpha
+[ ]Release Beta
+[ ]Release Candidate
+[ ]Release